jbellsey/redux-model-utils/README.md

 Just a quick note: I'm not currently using this with React, because I'm a dinosaur, or because I haven't had the need to use React yet.
-Therefore this library neither depends on React or expects you to be using it.
-You should be able to make good use of the tools and patters regardless how you manage your views.
+Therefore this library neither depends on React nor expects you to be using it.
+You should be able to make good use of the tools and patterns regardless how you manage your views.

 And the sample code all uses CommonJS module management, because I'm still using browserify for most of my projects.
 It will work fine with JSPM and SystemJS.